andrewrembrandt/candidate-assignment-java/README.md

 ### :memo: Assignment 5
 When looking at the 2 CSV's, describe some other "interesting" facts you get out of your data set's.

+**Answer**
+* A single postcode community can span multiple political communities, and interestingly (unexpectedly) cantons.
+* A unique postcode community (postcode and postcode addition / PLZZ) entry in the CSV can be repeated for providing links to multiple political communities.

 ## Hand in the assignment :shipit:
 If you are happy with your solution and all provided tests are passing please create a new pull request.
 Please put your full name in the PR comment, so we can map it to your application.